What does the Bible say about Generosity? 5 Powerful Bible Verses

 Growing in Generosity

-I would like growing in generosity to be a constant pursuit and to practice giving freely regardless of the circumstances.
-When you are growing in generosity, you walk with a spirit of surrender, gratitude and appreciation.
+How does growing in generosity become a reality that we practice by giving freely regardless of the circumstances?
+When you are growing in generosity, you walk with a spirit of surrender, gratitude, and appreciation.

 The characteristic of gratitude is an attitude and a decision that demonstrates appreciation.
 It is a trait I hope to exhibit in my life and teach my children as well.

-The action of giving with God-inspired motives, which is taught through scriptures about generosity, enables you to understand it is more blessed to give than receive because the act of generosity brings peace, contentment, and true happiness.
+The action of giving with God-inspired motives, which is taught through scriptures about generosity, enables you to understand it is more blessed to give than receive, Generosity brings peace, contentment, and true happiness.

 Generosity is contagious; when you are growing in generosity, it encourages others to give.